Al Kazeem: 2014: six-year-old season

 In May 2014 it was announced that Al Kazeem had proved to be "subfertile" at stud and was being returned to training to resume his career as a racehorse.
+His not reaching the required fertility levels became the subject of an insurance claim.

 Al Kazeem's first comeback race was the Listed Steventon Stakes over ten furlongs at Newbury on 19 July.
 Starting the 11/10 favourite he briefly took second place in the straight but could make no further progress and finished fourth of the ten runner behind Amralah.
 On 23 August the horse started 8/11 favourite for the Group Three Winter Hill Stakes at Windsor Racecourse.
 Ridden by George Baker, he overtook the three-year-old True Story in the final furlong and won by half a length.
 The horse was moved back up to Group One class for the Irish Champion Stakes on 13 September.
 He started 10/1 third favourite but finished fifth to The Grey Gatsby, beaten almost seven lengths by the winner.
 In the Prix de l'Arc de Triomphe on 5 October, Al Kazeem started a 66/1 outsider and finished tenth, five and three quarter lengths behind the winner Treve.
 Two weeks later, the horse started at odds of 16/1 for the Champion Stakes over ten furlongs at Ascot.
 Ridden by George Baker, he raced in second place for most of the way before moving alongside the leader Noble Mission in the straight.
 He took a narrow advantage inside the final furlong but after a "tremendous battle" finished second by a neck.
 The other beaten horses included Free Eagle, Cirrus des Aigles, and Ruler of the World.
 After the race Charlton said "I am almost emotional.
 He's a wonderful horse to deal with.
 He's done everything I've asked of him.
 He's never acted like a stallion since he has returned.
 I think he is back to his best."